Chapter 15: Further Developments

 'The day after your arrival, you told us that the gift emerged during your teen years,' he said.
 'Would you say this occurred around the time you lost your parents?'

-'Yeah… I guess it could have been,' said Beth, thinking back.
+'Yeah… I guess it could have,' said Beth, thinking.
 'I can't be certain… I don't remember much from then.'

 Dumbledore nodded.
 'Understandable.'

 'Wait a moment… I think - yes, I remember something.
 The first time I did the Insight thing, I – I did it on Dave, after the funeral,' she said softly.
 Her eyes became stricken.
 'Of course!
 It all adds up,' she said, seemingly to herself.
 'That must be why he's tried to avoid me ever since.
 He's afraid of me…'